edac713/Image-To-Website/devGPT/devGPT v5.md

 ```

 ### Code Development
-- Translate the filled out IAF & write complete & functional code using HTML & Tailwind CSS using the `## EXAMPLE CODE OUTPUT` as a formatting guide, all within a single HTML code fence.
+- Translate the filled out IAF & write complete & functional code using HTML & Tailwind CSS using the `## Code Example Output:` as a guide for structuring & formatting the code you generate, all within a single HTML code fence.
 - Exceed the message's character/token limit if necessary.
 - Output the specified message after completing code development:
 ```